jgauffin/Griffin.Data/docs/ReadMe.md

 Griffin.Data documentation
 ==========================

-The focus of this library is to provide a object/relation mapper for **business entites** and to provide a data mapper for queries (i.e. read side in CQRS).
+The focus of this library is to provide a object/relation mapper for **business entites** and a data mapper for queries (i.e. read side in CQRS).

-It's ultimate goal is that you should not have to make any compromises when designing your business entities.
-They should be robust, properly encaspulated and making sure that all code follows your business rules.
+The ultimate goal is that you should not have to make any compromises when designing your business entities.
+Instead, they should be robust, properly encapsulated, and ensure that all code follows your business rules.

 There is also an [API guide]() available.